 Attendance, preparation, participation, and prompt communication with your professor are crucial to your success in this course.
 An online course requires rigorous planning, organization, and steady, everyday participation in the assigned activities, so that you can learn constantly and avoid "cramming" for assignments.
 "Cramming" does not lead to good lasting results in any subject matter and even less so in a foreign language.
 Learning Arabic Language needs to be practiced every day for you to achieve your goals.
 You will have assignments to complete almost every day in preparation for this course.
 You will also have weekly homework to be submitted on Canvas.
 All homework will be graded and given feedback.
 You are expected to spend at least 2 hours per credit hour on homework and assigned activities.
 In the event that no homework is assigned, you should spend that time reviewing the material.
 Late homework will receive zero points.
+Please remember using English in class will negatively affect your oral performance grade.

-15% Quizzes:
+10% Quizzes:

 will be given every other week online.
-They will become available on Fridays from noon to 11.30 pm, and you will have only one attempt and 30 minutes to complete your quiz.
+They will become available from Thursdays at noon to Fridays at 11.30 pm.
+You will have only one attempt and 45 minutes to complete your quiz.
 Quizzes are designed to help you practice what you have learned and help me as an instructor to see where you need help.

-10% Oral Presentations:
+15% Oral Presentations:

-You will be working individually to give an oral PowerPoint presentation on a topic chosen in consultation with me by the second week of 9.
+You will be working individually to give three presentations on a topic chosen in consultation with me by the second week of the course.
 This presentation should be well planned and contains all what we have studied in the course.
 You are encouraged to make use of visual aids in the presentation.
-Rubric and information will be provided in the week of 9.
+Rubric and information will be provided in the week of 2.
+More information will be shared with you soon